AI Use Cases/Financial Services

 What is the timeframe to deploy AI identity threat detection?

-Revenue Institute deploys identity threat detection in 10-14 weeks.
-Weeks 1-2 involve data integration and baseline model training on 90 days of clean historical data from your core banking systems.
-Weeks 3-6 focus on alert tuning and compliance validation with your IT and compliance teams.
-Weeks 7-10 include staged rollout to pilot departments, and weeks 11-14 cover full production deployment and analyst training.
-Most Financial Services clients see measurable results - 25-35% reduction in alert volume, 40+ percentage point drop in false-positive rates - within 60 days of go-live.
+Revenue Institute deploys identity threat detection inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover data integration and baseline model training on 90 days of clean historical data from your core banking systems.
+Weeks 4-10 cover alert tuning and compliance validation with your IT and compliance teams, plus staged rollout to pilot departments.
+Weeks 11-14 cover full production deployment and analyst training.
+A rollout like this is scoped to show measurable results - a meaningful drop in alert volume and false-positive rates, with targets set against your own baseline - within 60 days of go-live.

 How does Revenue Institute's AI identity threat detection system improve operational efficiency for Financial Services institutions?